xfce-mirror/xfce4-windowck-plugin/README.md

 FAQ:
 Q: How do I hide the window decorations on maximized windows on Xfce?
-A: Xfce 4.12 now support Titileless feature!
+A: Xfce 4.12 now support Titleless feature!
 Enable it in Window manager tweaks → Accessibility.

 This code is derived from original 'Window Applets' from Andrej Belcijan.
 See <https://www.gnome-look.org/p/1115400> for infos.